 Quora ads only existed in a closed beta for a little more than a year, with access being granted only to select pre-approved advertisers.

-A month after raising money, Quora launched its self-serve ad platform, which would enable advertisers to buy ads on their own, eliminating the manual process of media buying facilitated by an ad sales representative.
-Using Quora self-serve ad platform, any advertiser — big or small would be able to buy ads on the platform.
+A month after raising the Series D, Quora launched its self-serve ad platform, which would enable advertisers to buy ads on their own, eliminating the manual process of media buying facilitated by an ad sales representative.
+Using Quora’s self-serve ad platform, any advertiser — big or small would be able to buy ads on the platform.

 While Quora immediate competitors are platforms operating in the Q/A space, the online advertising business model it is pursuing makes all online channels including the digital advertising behemoths like Google, Facebook & Amazon its competitors, the three of whom combined make for more than 70% percent of digital ad spending.